Weight loss surgeries like the gastric sleeve (sleeve gastrectomy) are gaining in popularity with teens.

 Proper Diet After Weight Loss Surgery

-In rare cases, teens and adults who undergo weight loss surgery can experience bleeding, a bad reaction to anesthesia, infection, a leaky stomach or intestine, blood clot, blockage of the intestines, gastroesophageal reflux, and weight regain.
+In rare cases, teens and adults who undergo weight loss surgery can experience bleeding, a bad reaction to anesthesia, infection, a leaky stomach or intestine, blood clots, blockage of the intestines, gastroesophageal reflux, and weight regain.

 Schedule a Consultation for Your Obese Teen

 If your teen is obese, weight loss surgery could help your child live a healthier and longer life.
-Bariatrics like the sleeve gastrectomy and gastric bypass can help your teen achieve a normal weight.
+Bariatrics like sleeve gastrectomy and gastric bypass can help your teen achieve a normal weight.
 And if your teen suffers from an obesity-related health condition like diabetes or high blood pressure, bariatric surgery could be the remedy you’ve been searching for.